 The Types of Longboards – What Type is Best for Girls?

 The history of longboards is long and rich, and manufacturers worldwide have made various models which are different in the terms of the shape of the body and deck.
 The main reason why it’s important to know the difference between the types of longboards is because there are some models that are ideal for girls.

 The Board Shapes

 These boards only go forward which means that they’re ideal for Downhill Racing.
-They’re fast and reliable, but they lack versatility – these longboards are meant for a certain type of longboard riding (downhill), and they’re not for beginners (or girls, for that matter).
+They’re fast and reliable, but they lack versatility – these longboards are meant for a certain type of longboard riding (downhill), and they’re not for beginners.